This post may contain affiliate links.

 There is only expensive government satellite wifi here, and only phone service at one specific spot on the beach.

 So the connection to civilization is very limited.

 But the experience to live in tune with the powerful nature here is worth the temporary isolation.

 Cape Trib Farm grows many delicious tropical fruits that you cant find in many other places.

 Try rambutans, whose name in Indonesian means “hairy”.
-These little pink fruits with soft spikes taste similar to a lychee and are fun to eat.
+These little pink fruits with soft spikes taste similar to lychees and are fun to eat.